Towards Fair and Efficient allocation of Mobility-on-Demand resources through a Karma Economy: CONCLUSIONS

-where the karma transition function $\kappa[k^+|k,b,o](d,\pi)$ can be defined in various ways; for this work we consider the most widely used \textit{pay bid to society} scheme, where each user pays its bid if it is selected, and pays nothing otherwise.
+For this work, we consider the most widely used \textit{pay bid to society} scheme \cite{elokda2024self}, where each user pays its bid if it is selected, and pays nothing otherwise.
 Its conditional payment is thus given by:

 The average payment across the population is then given by:

 This gets redistributed to all the users through the following integer-preserving redistribution rule: distribute $\lfloor \bar{p}(d,\pi)\rfloor$ to a fraction $f^{\text{low}}(d,\pi):=\lceil \bar{p}(d,\pi)\rceil - \bar{p}(d,\pi)$ of agents, randomly selected; distribute $\lceil \bar{p}(d,\pi)\rceil$ to the remaining fraction $f^{\text{high}}(d,\pi):= 1-f^{\text{low}}(d,\pi)$ of users.
 Finally, the karma transition function takes the following form: